 Reading Part 4 (Teil 4)(15 minutes):

-In the modal answer, the issue was whether violent computer games should be banned.
+In the model answer, the issue was whether violent computer games should be banned.

 You have to decide whether each of the seven correspondents is in favour of or against the issue (here: the games).